 Before joining Johnson & Johnson in 2012, Sally spent 18 years at Merck & Co, Inc. where she worked in the Merck Research Laboratories and then held various leadership positions in Global Procurement supporting many different indirect and direct categories.
 Sally has a Bachelor’s degree in chemistry from Bucknell University and a Master’s degree in chemistry from Lehigh University.

 Mr. Davies is a pharmaceuticals procurement and operations executive with over 20 years of experience in organizational design, strategy development and implementation across direct and indirect categories.
-He is currently associate vice president, global sourcing and procurement for Merck’s Global Pharmaceutical Operations where he leads the development and execution of procurement strategies supporting Merck’s small molecule business and is part of the Global Pharmaceutical Operations (GPO) Leadership Team accountable for sourcing and procurement activities across three regions, supporting 16 manufacturing sites and more than 115 CMOs.
-Prior to joining Merck, he was vice president, global procurement at Teva Pharmaceuticals where he designed, recruited and staffed Global Procurement for Third Party Operations and the Americas region.
+He is currently Associate Vice President, Global Sourcing and Procurement for Merck, where he leads the development and execution of procurement strategies supporting Merck’s small molecule business.
+Prior to joining Merck, he was Vice president, Global Procurement at Teva Pharmaceuticals where he designed, recruited and staffed Global Procurement for Third Party Operations and the Americas region.
 From 2004-2014 he held various positions at Pfizer and Wyeth (prior to its acquisition by Pfizer), leading global strategic sourcing and API planning teams across EMEA, Americas, and APAC.

-Mr. Davies recently served on DCAT’s Advisory Council and was a board member of the Philadelphia Drug Exchange, Pharmaceutical Trade Organization.
+Mr. Davies recently served as Third Vice President and on DCAT’s Advisory Council and was a board member of the Philadelphia Drug Exchange, Pharmaceutical Trade Organization.
 He holds a B.S. in business logistics from Pennsylvania State University, University Park, PA.